fisher-alice/johnny-five-wiki/JY-MCU-Bluetooth-Serial-Port-Module-Notes.md

 [http://mcuoneclipse.com/2013/06/19/using-the-hc-06-bluetooth-module/](http://mcuoneclipse.com/2013/06/19/using-the-hc-06-bluetooth-module/)

-## Step 4: Wire the module to the Arduino's hardware port
+## Step 3: Wire the module to the Arduino's hardware port

 Once the baud rate is properly set, connect the TX and RX pins to Arduino pins 0 and 1 (same crossover style configuration as before).

 ![Fritzing Diagram](http://i.imgur.com/fjMCXVx.png)

+## Step 3: Reupload StandardFirmata

+Once the baud rate is properly set, reupload the StandardFirmata sketch.

+## Step 4 : Pair the module

 Pair to the module from your host device, [tell Johnny-Five which port to use](https://github.com/rwldrn/johnny-five/blob/master/docs/board-with-port.md) and...

-## Step 4: Wire the module to the Arduino's hardware port
+## Step 5: Wire the module to the Arduino's hardware port

-Once the baud rate is properly set, reupload the StandardFirmata sketch then connect the TX and RX pins to Arduino pins 0 and 1 (same crossover style configuration as before).
+Then connect the TX and RX pins to Arduino pins 0 and 1 (same crossover style configuration as before).

 ![Fritzing Diagram](http://i.imgur.com/fjMCXVx.png)

-If you are having troubles uploading the firmata firmware to the device, make sure that nothing is connected to pins 0 and 1 when uploading as this can interfere with the upload process.

-To pair to the module from your host device, [tell Johnny-Five which port to use](https://github.com/rwldrn/johnny-five/blob/master/docs/board-with-port.md) and...

-## Step 4: Profit!
+## Step 6: Profit!

 Your NodeBot has been _unleashed!_ Go forth and build!